-We all know someone who is compassionate and carries empathy on their sleeve.
-They lean into conversations in a way that’s visceral.
-They light up when you share good news like, “we’re going to have a baby!”
-They express joy as if your happiness was indicative of their own.
-And, they’re truly concerned when we share something discouraging.
-These people feel WITH us and we connect with them on a far deeper level.
+We all know someone who is easily moved to compassion and carries empathy on their sleeve.
+When you tell them a story, they lean in and connect viscerally.
+They light up and express joy as if your happiness was an indication of their own when you share good news like, “we’re having a baby!”
+And, when we share something discouraging, they’re moved to concern through every fiber of their being.
+These people feel WITH us, and we connect with them on a far deeper level.

-In my opinion, people who carry this level of empathy are pretty rare.
-I’ll be the first to admit that I’m not one of them.
-In my early years, I was very competitive.
-I still have a natural bent toward performance.
-My natural tendency is to focus on what needs to get done and when.
+Naturally speaking, people who carry this level of empathy are pretty rare.
+And, I’ll be the first to admit that I’m not one of them.
+In my early years, I was very competitive, and still carry a natural bent toward checkboxes, action steps, and performance to this day.

-And yet, if PEOPLE MATTER more, there are certainly times when we need to do more.
-What needs to happen next is to relate and connect with new levels of empathy and compassion.
+And yet, if PEOPLE MATTER more, there are certainly times when what needs to happen next is to relate and connect with levels of empathy, understanding, and compassion.

-Picture a large team meeting with 15-100+ people.
-We can start by taking what we know of our closest friends and multiply that across the people in the room.
-What financial, relational, and other issues are happening with people we know?
-How would we change our approach as leaders if we knew about all the real struggles our team members are facing?
-Imagining the trauma, heartache, grief, and conflict is incredibly powerful.
-It changes the way we lead and love people.
+Let’s start with a larger context like a team meeting with 15-100+ people.
+We can start by taking what we know about our closest friends and family and multiply that across the people in the room.
+What financial challenges, career struggles, issues with marriage, children, or friends is going on in their lives in this season?
+How would our posture and approach as leaders change if we knew about the real struggles our team members are facing?
+The reality is that imagining the trauma, heartache, grief, and conflict that people are facing is incredibly powerful in changing the way we lead and love people.

-The truth is, it changes everything.
-I’ve seen it in myself and in others.
-The response to a real or imagined scenario is often, “oh man, let me process that and re-adjust and come back to the topic.”
+The reality is, big meeting, small team gathering, or in one on one engagement, it changes everything.
+I have seen it in myself and others.
+The response to a real or imagined scenario is commonly, “oh man, let me process that, re-adjust and come back with a different attitude and posture.”

 Cheers to seeing and caring for people well in the midst of their stories!